xdbfoundation/DigitalBits/docs/software/admin.md

 In the example above, 6 nodes are functioning properly, one is down (`stronghold1`), and the instance will fail if any two nodes still working (or one node and one inner-quorum-set) fail as well.

-If a node is stuck in state `Joining SCP`, this command allows to quickly find the reason:
+If a node is stuck in state `Joining DCP`, this command allows to quickly find the reason:

   * too many validators missing (down or without a good connectivity), solutions are:
     * [adjust quorum set](#crafting-a-quorum-set) (thresholds, grouping, etc) based on the nodes that are not missing
     * try to get a [better connectivity path](#quorum-and-overlay-network) to the missing validators
-  * network split would cause SCP to be stuck because of nodes that disagree.
-This would happen if either there is a bug in SCP, the network does not have quorum intersection or the disagreeing nodes are misbehaving (compromised, etc)
+  * network split would cause DCP to be stuck because of nodes that disagree.
+This would happen if either there is a bug in DCP, the network does not have quorum intersection or the disagreeing nodes are misbehaving (compromised, etc)

 Note that the node not being able to reach consensus does not mean that the network as a whole will not be able to reach consensus (and the opposite is true, the network may fail because of a different set of validators failing).

-You can get a sense of the quorum set health of a different node by doing `$ digitalbits-core http-command 'quorum?node=$sdf1` or `$ digitalbits-core http-command 'quorum?node=@GABCDE`
+You can get a sense of the quorum set health of a different node by doing `$ digitalbits-core http-command 'quorum?node=$deu'` or `$ digitalbits-core http-command 'quorum?node=@GDKMIZ`

 Overall network health can be evaluated by walking through all nodes and looking at their health.
 Note that this is only an approximation as remote nodes may not have received the same messages (in particular: `missing` for other nodes is not reliable).